Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk.md

 # Unloading

-A chunk gets scheduled to be unloaded in the following situations:
+A chunk that is not a [spawn chunk](#spawn-chunks) gets scheduled to be unloaded in the following situations:
 - The chunk gets outside of view distance of a player, and is not in view distance of any other player.
 - An autosave occurs, while the chunk is not within view distance of any player.

+Additionally, if the server shuts down, then all loaded chunks get immediately unloaded.

 If a chunk is scheduled to be unloaded, and any chunk access it made to that chunk, for example through a `getBlockState` or `setBlockState` call in that chunk, then the unloading of that chunk gets canceled.